alexobrien2016/Lab1/README.md

 ## Building the program
 Download the file. (must including `lab1.c`, `functions.h`)
 ## Running the program
-After downloading the source, run `./lab1` from the project root.
+After downloading the source, run `./lab1` from the project root and get in to the shell.
 # Main Project Instructions
 ## Mandatory
 * Need to star with a C program